moyni/moyni.github.io/_posts/2019-07-02-acceptable-transgressions.markdown

 ---
 layout: post
-title:  "Acceptable Transgressions: body hair & your greatest weakness"
+title:  "acceptable transgressions | body hair & your greatest weakness"
 date:   2019-07-02 12:00:00 +0100
 categories: interviews
 ---

 One of the basic interview prep pieces of advice is to rehearse an answer for “what’s your greatest weakness?”

-I really dislike this question.
+I _really_ dislike this question.

 So often it’s asked because the interviewer has pulled it from a list of things to ask in interview, and so often it’s answered with something glib and unrevealing.
 You ask the question, I say the thing I prepared, we move on.
 You haven’t learnt anything about me, you haven’t prepared for receiving this info, you aren’t going to work with me to plan how we mitigate or improve this.